> A.L. Lloyd > Songs > The Handsome Cabin Boy

 The Female Cabin Boy / The Handsome Cabin Boy

-Cecilia Costello sang The Handsome Cabin Boy on 30 November 1951 in Birmingham in a recording made by Maria Slocombe and Patrick Shuldham-Shaw for the BBC.
-It was published in 1975 on her eponymous Leader album Cecilia Costello.
+Cecilia Costello sang a fragment of The Handsome Cabin Boy on 30 November 1951 in Birmingham in a recording made by Maria Slocombe and Patrick Shuldham-Shaw (BBC 17034).
+It was included in 1975 on her eponymous Leader album Cecilia Costello, and, together with an earlier recording made by Peter Kennedy on 11 August 1951 on her 2014 Musical Traditions anthology Old Fashioned Songs.
+Rod Stradling noted:

 Jeannie Robertson of Aberdeen sang The Handsome Cabin Boy to Alan Lomax in London in November 1953.
 This recording was included in 1998 on her Rounder CD The Queen Among the Heather.
 Another Alan Lomax recording was included on the anthology Sailormen and Servingmaids (The Folk Songs of Britain Volume 6; Caedmon 1961; Topic 1970).
 And she sang it on her 1959 Collector EP I Ken Where I’m Going.
 Norman Buchan commented in the last album’s sleeve notes: